The-DevOps-Daily/pg-wire-mock/README.md

 ## Contributing

 Contributions are welcome!
-Here's how you can help:

-1. Fork the repository
-2. Create a feature branch
-3. Add your changes
-4. Submit a pull request
+Please check out the [Contributing Guide](CONTRIBUTING.md) for guidelines about how to proceed.

 ## Learning the Protocol